mother and son on rooftop

 • How are fees and penalties charged?
 Some lenders may roll any fees into the loan amount, which increases the total amount you’ll owe.
 Other lenders may deduct the fee amounts from the loan proceeds, so the amount you receive will be lower than the actual amount of the loan.

 • What if I can’t make my loan payments due to financial hardship?
-Missed or late payments could result in late fees, affect your credit score, or lead to your account being sent to collections.
+Missed or late payments could result in late fees, negative impacts on your credit score, or lead to your account being sent to collections.
 Some lenders may offer protections for borrowers who have lost their job or are having difficulty making their payments for other reasons.

 Applying for a Loan